Colorado Avalanche's Andrew Cogliano fractures neck during game and returns to play; team later announces he is 'out indefinitely' - KTVZ

 The Colorado Avalanche’s Andrew Cogliano fractured his neck during a NHL game last Friday and returned to complete the game.
 The team later announced he is “out indefinitely.”

-Cogliano was injured in the second quarter of the Avalanche’s Game 6 of the Western Conference first round of the NHL playoffs against the Seattle Kraken.
+Cogliano was injured in the second period of the Avalanche’s Game 6 of the Western Conference first round of the NHL playoffs against the Seattle Kraken.

 The forward was hit from behind by Seattle’s Jordan Eberle with the collision causing him to forcefully crash into the boards surrounding the rink.